aimacode/aima-java/aima-core/README.md

      return state.getNumberOfQueensOnBoard() == state.getSize() && state.getNumberOfAttackingPairs() == 0;
   }```
-* If you need to do an informed search, you should create a heuristic function which implements the `ToDoubleFunction<Node<S, A>` interface.
+* If you need to do an informed search, you should create a heuristic function which implements the `ToDoubleFunction<Node<S, A>>` interface.
-* Implement `aima.core.search.framework.problem.Problem` directly using the functional material from the last step or use/extend `aima.core.search.framework.problem.GeneralProblem` to create the problem instance to be solved:
+* Implement `aima.core.search.framework.problem.Problem` directly using the functional material from the last step or use/extend `aima.core.search.framework.problem.GeneralProblem` to create the problem instance to be solved.
+  `GeneralProblem` accepts an initial state, an actions function, a result function, and a goal test in its constructor.
   ```java
     public static Problem<NQueensBoard, QueenAction> createIncrementalFormulationProblem(int boardSize) {
             return new GeneralProblem<>(new NQueensBoard(boardSize), NQueensFunctions::getIFActions,